nmullane/amp-cfs-cs-challenge/README.md

 This challenge is designed to replicate a scenario where the flight software on a spacecraft needs to be patched without replacing the entire binary executable. [cFS](https://github.com/nasa/cfs) is a flight software framework developed by Goddard Space Flight Center. cFS provides a common framework for flight software apps to run on.
 To interact with cFS we are using the [COSMOS](https://cosmosc2.com) ground system software which will enable you to view telemetry from cFS.

 ## Vulnerability
-For this challenge a specific cFS app, the checksum app, needs to be patched.
+For this challenge a specific cFS app, the checksum app ([CS](https://github.com/nasa/CS)), needs to be patched.
 The checksum app performs regular checksums of the cFS executable itself as well as memory and data on the system.
 In this scenario, the checksum for the Core Flight Executive (a component of cFS) is being checked incorrectly and increments an error counter displayed in the COSMOS ground system.

 ## Software
 We have provided two prebuilt binary files titled `core-cpu1` for a cFS build with a patched and vulnerable checksum app.
 These binaries are within the `cfs_checksum_patched/` and `cfs_checksum_vuln/` directories respectively.
 Both of these directories also contain the source cFS code used to generate the two binaries in the `cFS/` subdirectory if you intend to build from source.